 Anthropogenic nitrogen in the ocean

-Similar to the global carbon cycle, human activities have been altering the global nitrogen cycle through fossil fuel burning as well as fertilizer usage.
-Today, the rate of human generation of fixed nitrogen (i.e., biologically available nitrogen) is >200 Million Ton/year, comparable to the rate of natural N2 fixation on the entire planet (200-250 Million Ton/year).
-More than half of these anthropogenic nitrogen would end up in the environments, causing severe consequences such as eutrophication, harmful algae blooms, water hypoxia, and increased production of greenhouse gases (e.g., N2O).
-However, the footprint of anthropogenic nitrogen in the ocean is complex and not well understood, mainly because of limited oceanic and atmospheric measurements.
-In our study, we use nitrogen isotopes in seawater and biological archives (e.g., corals) to track anthropogenic nitrogen in the global ocean.
+Human activities have been altering the global nitrogen cycle through fertilizer usage and fossil fuel burning.
+Currently, humans generate fixed nitrogen (i.e., biologically available nitrogen) at a rate exceeding 200 million tons per year, which is comparable to the rate of natural N2 fixation on the entire planet (200-250 million tons per year).
+Over half of this anthropogenic nitrogen finds its way into the environment, resulting in significant consequences such as eutrophication, harmful algal blooms, water hypoxia, and increased greenhouse gas production (e.g., N2O and CH4).
+However, the impact of anthropogenic nitrogen on the ocean is complex and not well-understood, primarily due to limited oceanic and atmospheric measurements.
+In our study, we use nitrogen isotope analyses of seawater and biological archives (e.g., corals) to trace the distribution and fate of anthropogenic nitrogen in the global ocean.

 Ocean deoxygenation: Past, Present, and Future